Criminal Defense, Title IX Education Law, Personal Injury/Wrongful Death

 The National Highway Traffic Safety Administration (NHTSA) is one of many critics of the 5 NG THC level who collectively point out that this limit is artificial, not science-based, and does not address the issue of active THC metabolites.

-Former Boulder County prosecutors working for you.
+Former Longmont County prosecutors working for you.

-The attorneys at Mertes Law are former DUI prosecutors who have successfully defended clients charged with Weed DUI/DUID offenses throughout Boulder County, Colorado, including the cities of Boulder, Longmont, Erie, Louisville, Lafayette, and Superior in addition to the Front Range of Colorado.
+The attorneys at Mertes Law are former DUI prosecutors who have successfully defended clients charged with Weed DUI/DUID offenses throughout Longmont County, Colorado, including the cities of Boulder, Longmont, Erie, Louisville, Lafayette, and Superior in addition to the Front Range of Colorado.

 If you are arrested for driving while high and charged with a Marijuana DUI/DUID, you need an attorney who is conversant about marijuana and capable of understanding how to defend you against a criminal charge that is often raised when your only “crime” is the legal use of marijuana.
-Your Mertes Law Boulder criminal defense lawyer will building a solid defense against this serious charge using experts to help a judge or jury understand the critical issues surrounding marijuana impairment.
+Your Mertes Law Longmont criminal defense lawyer will building a solid defense against this serious charge using experts to help a judge or jury understand the critical issues surrounding marijuana impairment.

 Call us today at 303-440-0123 for a free consultation

-For a free confidential consultation
+For a free confidential consultation *